-The last column (38-50) compares the number of ship calls reported between weeks 38 and 50 in 2019 with those reported in the same weeks in 2020 (week 38 in 2020 started on 20 September).
+The last column compares the number of ship calls reported in 2019 with those reported in 2020.

-By comparing numbers of ship calls between weeks 38 and 50 reported in 2019 and in 2020, it was found that Algeciras, Barcelona, Goteborg and Marseille are the ports with the highest decrease in ship traffic.
+By comparing numbers of ship calls in 2019 and in 2020, it was found that Barcelona, Genova, Le Havre and Marseille are the ports with the highest decrease in ship traffic.